 Your knee joint is a complex structure of bone, cartilage, ligaments and tendons connecting to muscles.
-Knee flexion uses several muscles on the back of your thigh, as well as some supporting muscles in your inner front thighs.
-Flexion involves bending your knee so the angle between your lower leg and upper leg decreases.
-A soccer player flexes her knee before extending it to kick the ball, for example.
+Knee flexion — that is, bending your knee — requires the use of several muscles on the back of your thigh, as well as some supporting muscles in your inner front thighs.
+If you have pain or an injury in any of these muscles, you might feel it when you bend your knee.

-Flexing your knee involves your hamstrings, a group of muscles including the semitendinous, biceps femoris and semimembranous.
+Flexing your knee involves your hamstrings, a group of muscles including the semitendinosus, biceps femoris and semimembranosus.
 The biceps femoris are closest to the outer, or lateral, side of your thigh and have a "long head" and "short head."
 The heads are two separate branches of the muscle that attach to the femur, or large bone of your upper leg.
-Your semitendinous is next to your biceps femoris toward the center of your leg and your semimembranous lies just underneath your semitendinous.
+Your semitendinosus is next to your biceps femoris toward the center of your leg and your semimembranosus lies just underneath your semitendinosus.

 Your sartorius is a strap-like muscle that runs across the front of your thigh.
 The sartorious attaches on the upper spine of your ilium, a bone of your pelvis, and crosses down to attach on your inner, or medial, femur.
 In addition to producing flexion of the knee, your sartorius helps produce the cross-legged position and assists thigh rotation and abduction, or bringing your leg in toward the midline of your body.